10sr/pack-el/README.md

 Use from Dired
 --------------

-To pack/unpack files from dired buffers, add following to your init.el:
+To pack/unpack files from dired buffers, add following to your dired configuration:

-    (with-eval-after-load 'dired
     (define-key dired-mode-map "P" 'pack-dired-dwim))

 This command creates an archive file from marked files, or unpack the file when only one file is selected and that has an extension for archive.